[Skip to content] [Skip to main navigation] [Skip to secondary content] [Skip to quick links] [Go to accessibility information]

 11/12/1900

-Thanking de László for sending photographs of his portraits [4509] and [4511], and looking forward to receiving a sketch [6029], which will illustrate a forthcoming article
+Marquis MacSwiney thanks de László for the photographs of his portraits [4509] and [4511], and notes that he looks forward to receiving a sketch [6029] to illustrate an upcoming article.

 Sender: Mashanaglass, Valentine Emmanuel Patrick MacSwiney, Marquis of (1871 - 1945)